jketterl/codecserver/README.md

 The config file uses an INI-style syntax.
 The section headers use prefixes to specify what part of the system the configuration applies to:

-* `[server:{type}]` sections specify over which types of connections the codecserver will be available.
+* `[server:{type}]` sections specify the connectivity that codecserver will make available.
 The available types are `tcp`, `tcp4` and `unixdomainsockets`.
 Only the specified servers will be started.
-* `[driver:{id}]` sections can be used to specify options that apply to the driver, or all devices of that driver.
-The id must match the identification of the driver when registering.
+* `[driver:{id}]` sections can be used to specify options that apply to the driver, or all devices of that driver. `id` must match the identification of the driver when registering.
 Fields of these sections are driver-specific.
-* `[device:{name}]` allow you to add manually-configured devices.
-Sections of this kind must have a `type={id}` declaration to specify what driver this config will be passed to.
+* `[device:{name}]` sections allow you to add manually-configured devices. `name` can be freely selected, but must be unique within your configuration.
+Sections of this kind must have a `type={id}` declaration to specify what driver this config should use.
 Other fields are driver-specific.